graybytes/module-maven-plugin/README.md

 # module-maven-plugin
-maven module plugin for retrieving module info
+maven module plugin for retrieving module meta data

 ## Steps to build the maven plugin:
 	1. clone the git repo.